xiangp126/Latch/README.md

+## Illustrate
-- This project aims to deploy OpenGrok on server by just single command
+- This project aims to deploy OpenGrok on server by one-click command
     - automatically generating PATH/config files, no extra env set needed
     - use [split/cat](https://github.com/xiangp126/split-and-cat) to store large packages originally transient on Oracle official website
     - server user is jsvc, more safe than blind use root